-Employment in the construction industry has seen a double-digit increase in a decade.
-Unfortunately, injuries to workers during this time also increased.
+Employment in the construction industry has seen a double-digit increase in the last decade.
+Unfortunately, injuries to workers during this time have also increased.
 The construction industry is one of the most dangerous places to work in the U.S.

 When construction workers get hurt on the job, their employer’s workers’ compensation policy often covers them.
 It will pay for the medical expenses associated with their treatment, plus wage replacement while they recover from their injury.
-There are, however, specific construction worker injuries that a personal injury claim can recover.
+Reach out to a construction accident lawyer.The workers’ compensation benefits are the only remedy you have against your employer in most cases.
+However, there may be other parties who were responsible for causing your injury.
+In that case, you may be able to recover more money to cover your damages in a personal injury claim.

 Here is a look at what happens if a construction worker gets hurt.